Skip to main content

 The Tax Agency dismantles two major electronic sector VAT fraud plots

 In collaboration with other European administrations.
 The total amount defrauded amounts to around 300 million euros.
-The operations were carried out between June 2008 and January 2009 and were not made public so as not to interfere with judicial investigations.
+The operations took place between June 2008 and January 2009 and were not made public so as not to interfere with judicial investigations.

 March 9, 2009 .
 Between June 2008 and January of this year, the Tax Agency dismantled two major VAT fraud schemes in the electronic components sector for a total amount defrauded of around 300 million euros.
-In the operations, more than 250 properties were seized and the current accounts used for international transfers were blocked.
+More than 250 properties were seized during the operations and current accounts used for international transfers were blocked.

-As the last investigative action in the case, and by order of the Judge, a search was carried out last January at the headquarters of an important electronic material distribution company based in Holland.
+As a final investigative action in the case, and by order of the Judge, a search was carried out last January at the headquarters of a major electronic material distribution company based in the Netherlands.
 This company had invoiced 1,200 million euros in the last 10 years, mostly directed to Spain to intermediary companies, known as 'truchas', which distributed the merchandise without VAT.
-In total, the amount defrauded in Spain is around 140 million euros, while fraud in different European countries amounts to another 160 million euros.
+In total, the amount defrauded in Spain is around 140 million euros, while the fraud in different European countries amounts to another 160 million euros.

-During the judicial search, abundant documentation was seized that is currently being investigated by the Dutch Fiscal Police (FIOD) service.
-This registration constitutes a first step to extend criminal liability to those suppliers located in member countries of the European Union that favor and encourage the continuation of these frauds.
-For this, the Tax Agency has had the collaboration of other European Agencies.
+During the course of the court search, a large amount of documentation was seized and is currently being investigated by the Dutch Fiscal Police Service (FIOD).
+This registration is a first step towards extending criminal liability to those providers based in EU member countries who favour and encourage the continuation of these frauds.
+To this end, the Tax Agency has counted on the collaboration of other European Agencies.

-For its part, prior to this intervention, the Azahar and Basile operations were carried out in the week of June 23 to 27 of last year, which were the culmination of investigations developed over a year and a half by the Tax Agency.
-Members of the Financial and Tax Inspection Area participated in them along with members of Customs Surveillance.
+Prior to this intervention, the Azahar and Basile operations were carried out in the week of June 23-27 of last year, which were the culmination of investigations carried out over a year and a half by the Tax Agency.
+They were attended by personnel from the Financial and Tax Inspection Area together with personnel from Customs Surveillance.

-The Tax Agency analyzed information from various sources and, in particular, those derived from the collaboration agreement signed by the Tax Agency and the National Committee of BSA (Business Software Association).
+The Tax Agency analysed information from various sources and, in particular, that derived from the collaboration agreement signed by the Tax Agency and the National Committee of BSA (Business Software Association).

-These actions demonstrate the commitment of the Tax Agency in the fight against fraud that allowed it to launch in 2005 the 2005 Tax Fraud Prevention Plan, updated in 2008, and the continuous development of investigations to combat these fraud schemes.
+These actions demonstrate the Tax Agency's commitment to combating fraud, which led to the launch of the 2005 Tax Fraud Prevention Plan in 2005, updated in 2008, and the ongoing development of investigations to combat these fraudulent schemes.

 Operation Orange Blossom